kapilt/contentmirror/ore.contentmirror/trunk/ore/contentmirror/readme.txt

 A caveat to using containment, is that filtering containers, will cause contained mirrored content to appear as orphans/root objects.

+Delete operations on a container, cascade down to all contained content.
+Test note, demonstrating this requires usage of a database with foreign key action support ( for cascade operators ), but the default test database is sqlite so we won't attempt verification.

+  >>> operation.OperationFactory( root ).delete()
+  >>> transaction.commit()
+  >>> schema.fromUID( subfolder.UID() )

 Workflow
 --------